malnick/logasaurus/README.md

       Ex: loga -d "some_query" -e my.elastic.com

     -h | enable host output
-      Outputs the hostname for the log message before the message
+      Outputs the hostname for the log message before the message in cyan
       Ex: loga -d "some_query" -h

+    -hl | highlight query
+      Highlights the string in the message that contains a match to your query.
+Outputs in yellow.
+      Ex: logo -d "some_query" -hl

     -s | service abstraction
       A defined service in the config.yaml.
 Can not be used with -d.